JPokemon/jpokemon-api/docs/source/apidocs/org/jpokemon/api/Manager.rst

 .. java:method:: public boolean isRegistered(T managed)
    :outertype: Manager

-   Checks if an item is registered with the manager.
+   Checks if an object is registered with the manager.

-   :return: `true` if the item is known to the manager.
+   :return: ``true`` if the object is known to the manager.

 register
 ^^^^^^^^